mainwp/mainwp/readme.txt

 * Added: Restore Info Messages button to the MainWP Tools page to restore dismissed info messages
 * Added: Info messages to pages where these were missing
 * Added: Accordion elements to the sidebar on the Extensions page
-* Added: 'Maximum simultaneous sync requests' and 'Maximum simultaneous install and update requests' chekcs to the System Report
+* Added: 'Maximum simultaneous sync requests' and 'Maximum simultaneous install and update requests' checks to the System Report
 * Added: Option to hide unwanted columns to the Monitoring page Screen Options
 * Updated: Reworded multiple error messages
 * Updated: Moved the Manage Groups JS code to a separate file